promethivm-labs/Summa-Generativarum/Autogenerative Neural Network/AGNN Mathematics.md

 ### Abstract

-This document formalizes the CFPE (Conditional-Functional-Persistent-Environment) Generative Neural Network (GNN) and its accompanying meta-optimization calculus.
+This document formalizes the CFPE (Conditions for the Possibility of Everything) Autogenerative Neural Network (GNN) and its accompanying meta-optimization calculus.
 It presents a self-contained, plain‑text mathematical specification of the generativity objective, update rules, and coupled neural–symbolic dynamics used to drive open-ended coherent transformation rather than traditional loss minimization.

 ### Purpose and scope